Marj112/botlabdemoshort3part/3_Publish_and_Register.md

 Make sure your project is still running (hit F5 again if you stopped to look at the project properties) and launch the Bot Framework Emulator.
 (If you just installed it, it may not be indexed to show up in a search on your local machine, so remember that it installs to c:\Users\your-username\AppData\Local\botframework\app-3.5.27\botframework-emulator.exe.)
 Ensure that the Bot URL matches the port number that your code launched in above, and has api/messages appended to the end.
 You should be able to converse with the bot.

 ![Bot Emulator](./resources/assets/BotEmulator.png)

+### Lab 3.2: Update with your bot keys
+Lastly we need to grab your bot keys.
+Go to the Web App Bot you just created (in the portal).
+Under App Service Settings->Application Settings->App settings, grab the BotId, MicrosoftAppId, and MicrosoftAppPassword.
+You will need them in a moment.

+Return to your PictureBot in Visual Studio.
+In the Web.config file, fill in the the blanks under `appSettings` with the BotId, MicrosoftAppId, and MicrosoftAppPassword.
+Save the file.

+> Getting an error that directs you to your MicrosoftAppPassword?
+Because it's in XML, if your key contains "&", "<", ">", "'", or '"', you will need to replace those symbols with their respective [escape facilities](https://en.wikipedia.org/wiki/XML#Characters_and_escaping): "\&amp;", "\&lt;", "\&gt;", "\&apos;", "\&quot;".

 ### Lab 3.4: Publish your bot
 In the Solution Explorer, right-click on your Bot Application project and select "Publish".
 This will launch a wizard to help you publish your bot to Azure.